What is Pacerone and how is it used?

 - liver problems

-Call your doctor or get medical help right away if you have any of the following symptoms during treatment with Pacerone® Tablets:
+Call your healthcare provider or get medical help right away if you have any of the following symptoms during treatment with Pacerone® Tablets:

-- shortness of breath, wheezing, or any other trouble breathing; coughing, chest pain, or spitting up of blood
+- trouble breathing, wheezing, shortness of breath, coughing chest pain, spitting up of blood, or fever

-- heart pounding, skipping a beat, beating fast or slowly, feel light-headed or faint
+- heart pounding, skipping a beat, beating fast or slowly, feel light-headed, or if you faint

-Pacerone® Tablets should only be used in people with life-threatening heartbeat problems called ventricular arrhythmias, for which other treatments did not work or were not tolerated.
+Pacerone® Tablets should only be used to treat people who have been diagnosed with life-threatening heartbeat problems called ventricular arrhythmias, when other treatments did not work or you cannot tolerate them.

 What are Pacerone® Tablets?

-It is not known if Pacerone® Tablets is safe and effective in children.
+It is not known if Pacerone® Tablets are safe and effective in children.

 Who should not take Pacerone® Tablets?